munich-quantum-toolkit/qmap/UPGRADING.md

 This release restructures the neutral atom compiler which has consequences for its configuration and the reporting of statistics.
 The placement and routing stages have been merged into a single layout synthesis stage.
-There is a new `PlaceAndRouteSynthesizer` that combines the previous separate placement and routing stages.
+There is a new `PlaceAndRouteSynthesizer` that combines the previously separate placement and routing stages.
 Consequently, the configuration for the placement and routing stages must now be wrapped in a configuration for the layout synthesis stage when using the C++ API.
 The Python API did not change in this regard.
 Furthermore, when reporting the statistics of the neutral atom compiler, the statistics for placement and routing are now reported as part of the layout synthesis statistics.